 In 2019, Sheree was a visiting scholar at the Nelson Center for Entrepreneurship at Brown University (USA).
 In 2016, her WSU Women's Fellowship investigated the barriers to women's employment participation in the cultural industries and gender equality policy and practice in film and television.
 Sheree was selected as a visiting scholar to the University of Economics Ho Chi Minh city in Vietnam in July 2016 for cross-cultural research development around her work on the entrepreneurial urban economy, family business networks, and work/life balance.

 As a scholarly academic with a growing public intellectual profile, Sheree is frequently called on for invited keynote addresses in community forums, industry conferences, seminars, and Dean's lectures.
-Her work is featured in industry magazine and national newspapers in Australia and internationally.
+Her work has been featured in industry magazines, national newspapers in Australia and internationally such as The Sydney Morning Herald, The Australian, The Age, ABC News, among others.
 She has been an invited reviewer for proposed books in gender, family business and entrepreneurship.

 In 2015, Sheree was appointed by the Dean of the School of Business to the Research and Higher Degrees Committee.
 Sheree has supported students as a mentor and convenor of the HR and Management discipline for The Lucy Mentoring Program in 2016, for third year female high-achieving students, and student and staff collaboration hackathons in 2016 and 2017 with the Institute for Culture and Digital Humanities Research Group, and Academic Program Advisor in 2020 to 2021.

 - PhD, 2011, RMIT University, Melbourne, Australia

 - BA (Hons), 2002, Sociology and Anthropology, University of Newcastle, Australia

-- Work/family policies and innovative strategies and interventions for transitions around pregnancy, parenthood, work/life interference and flexible work
+- Work/family policies, innovative strategies and interventions for transitions around pregnancy, motherhood/parenthood, work/life blend/interference and flexible work

 - Work-based gender inequality and the 'care economy'